 By default, product profiles grant access to all properties that exist within your company, both currently and in the future.
 Using this permission type, you can restrict or grant access to specific existing properties by name.

-Any property that you create in the Data Collection UI becomes available in Admin Console, allowing you to group the property with specific property rights in the same product profile.
+Any tag property that you create in the UI becomes available in Admin Console, allowing you to group the property with specific property rights in the same product profile.

 For example, if a given product profile does not have access to Property A1, users who belong to that profile cannot see or modify any settings within Property A1.